 Timeline and Plan

-Planning, public outreach and coordination could take place over the winter of 2022, with on-the-ground work completed and the space open to the public by end of summer 2022.
+Planning, public outreach and coordination will take place over the winter/spring of 2022, with on-the-ground work completed and the space open to the public by end of summer 2022.

 - January-March.
 Options for the space discussed with Fineview/Perry Hilltop Citizens Council members and public input gathered.
 After a site visit, Grounded landscape designers use input from these discussions to produce a detailed plan for the space.